 Gauteng has the most important educational and health centres in the country.
-Pretoria boasts the largest residential university in South Africa, the University of Pretoria, and what is believed to be the largest correspondence university in the world, the University of South Africa (Unisa).
-Only some 9,5% of adults in the province have received no schooling.
-Another attribute of Pretoria is the number of scientific institutes in and around the city, for example the Council for Scientific and Industrial Research (CSIR), Onderstepoort Veterinary Institute and the
+Pretoria boasts the largest residential university in South Africa, the University of Pretoria, and what is believed to be the largest correspondence university in the world, the University of South Africa (UNISA).

+Another attribute of Pretoria is the number of scientific institutes in and around the city, for example the Council for Scientific and Industrial Research, Onderstepoort Veterinary Institute and the South African Bureau of Standards.